-Found in the Mediterranean Sea and off the coast of South Africa.
+The common octopus is found in the Mediterranean Sea and off the coast of South Africa.
 They can also be found off the south coast of Britain.
-They tend to live 500 metres below the surface of the ocean in rocky areas.
+They tend to live up to 500 metres below the surface of the ocean in rocky areas.

 They can change colour and skin texture to blend in with their surroundings and squeeze into small crevices with their extremely soft bodies.